Food & Grocery

 High Fidelity Design and Prototype

-We created high fidelity designs and prototypes with our chosen color palette, styles, color, UI elements and typefaces.
+We created high-fidelity designs and prototypes with our chosen color palette, styles, color, UI elements, and typefaces.
+Our prototype for the UX of the app has attractive color combinations, typography, and images.
 The prototype was ready for usability testing.

 app screens groceeri scaled